7digital/hypermedia-linksharing-api/README.md

 		});
 ```

-You can run the API server by doing:
+You can run the API stub server by doing:

     npm install
     node server.js